 protocol: TCP

-you create and deploy a new service named test-service that will act as a load balancer.
+create and deploy a new service named “test-service” that functions as a load balancer.

-If you want to find out the IP address of the service you just created, the following command will help you:
+If you want to find out the IP address of your newly created service, the following command will help:

 kubectl describe services test-service